uGLAD: Sparse graph recovery by optimizing deep unrolled networks: The model

 \subsection{\uglad: Key Features and Training}

-The \texttt{GLAD} model was developed as a supervised learning model, where the supervision is provided in terms of pairs of input data $X$ and the ground truth precision matrices $\Theta$.
-The parameters were trained by optimizing the mean square error between the predicted and the true precision matrices, refer Sec.~\ref{sec:uglad-loss}.
+The \texttt{GLAD} model was developed as a supervised learning model, where the supervision is provided in terms of pairs of input data $X$ and the ground truth precision matrices $\Theta^*$.
+The parameters were trained by optimizing the mean square error between the predicted and the true precision matrices, refer Sec.~\ref{sec:glad-loss}.
 In our model \uglad (Unsupervised \texttt{GLAD}), we extend the \texttt{GLAD} model to the setting where the ground truth is unavailable.
+Note that this is a much more realistic scenario - in most real-world domains the data generating distribution is not known.
 We replace the MSE loss with the \uglad loss described in Sec.~\ref{sec:uglad-loss}.
 Algorithm~\ref{algo-uGLAD} gives the pseudo code for learning the \uglad model for doing sparse graph recovery.
-Appendix~\ref{apx:arch-details} contains more information about the parameter choices of the \uglad and the \texttt{GLAD} model.